mt-torres/chat/README.md

 The socket server was deployed on the Render platform, and the application was deployed on Vercel.

+Please, click <a href="https://chat-kappa-one-60.vercel.app/" target="_blank" rel="noopener noreferrer">here</a> to access the application.

 ## :dart: Goals
 My goal was to deepen my knowledge of Node.js and learn how Socket.io works.